nix-community/nix-on-droid/README.md

 will expand to `.#nixOnDroidConfigurations.device`).
 If you run `nix-on-droid switch --flake path/to/flake`, the `default` configuration will be used.

-**Note:** Currently, nix-on-droid can not be built with an pure flake build because of hardcoded store paths for proot.
+**Note:** Currently, Nix-on-Droid can not be built with an pure flake build because of hardcoded store paths for proot.
 Therefore, every evaluation of a flake configuration will be executed with `--impure` flag.
 (This behaviour will be dropped as soon as the default setup does not require it anymore.)

-## Emulate `nix-on-droid`-like environment with `fakedroid`
+## Emulate Nix-on-Droid-like environment with `fakedroid`

 For easier debugging and testing, there is a so-called `fakedroid` environment which emulates the on-device environment including proot as good as possible.